johnnovak/RML-Amiga/docs/docs/manual/introduction.md

   designed to run from floppies, the original floppy images are preferred with the disk-based protection intact.
 Cracks, hacks, WHDLoad, and other fan-made content are generally avoided and are only used as a last resort.
-For the rare cracked versions every effort was taken to confirm the game is completable.
+For the rare cracked versions, every effort was taken to confirm the game is completable.
 No more worrying about bad cracks in those 40+ hour RPGs!

 Optimal configurations